radianttap/Coordinator/README.md

 pod 'Coordinator', 	:git => 'https://github.com/radianttap/Coordinator.git'
 ```

-You must use direct link through `:git` since CocoaPods central repository contains a framework of the same name.
-That framework seems long abandoned and my requests to remove it and thus allow me to publish mine were unsuccessful.
+You must use direct link through `:git` since CocoaPods central repository contains a framework of the same name.[^1]

 Look into `Example-CocoaPods` folder for an example app using CocoaPods as dependency manager.